 - Take care of yourself by staying hydrated and carrying a cell phone with you for emergencies

 Bicycle accident injuries can range from bumps and bruises to extremely severe and fatal.
-Motor vehicles should exercise extreme caution when bicyclists are present and both bicyclists and motor vehicles drivers should follow the Pennsylvania rules of the road at all times.
+Motor vehicles should exercise extreme caution when bicyclists are present and both bicyclists and motor vehicle drivers should follow the Pennsylvania rules of the road at all times.
 This would greatly reduce the number of bicycle accidents and resulting injuries, which sometimes include broken and shattered bones, traumatic brain injuries, back and neck injuries, road rash, and infections.